 McCordsville has physically grown through annexation as development occurred.
-This means the town boundaries have changed and it hasn't been practical to build permanent town gateways at the edges of the community to identify arrival in McCordsville.
+This means the town boundaries have changed, and it hasn't been practical to build permanent town gateways at the edges of the community to identify arrival in McCordsville.
 The transition from Marion County and Lawrence to McCordsville would be indistinguishable to most people driving Carroll Road.
-This is one of the challenges suburban communities face they try to create strong local identities.
+This is one of the challenges suburban communities face in creating strong local identities.
 As McCordsville has grown, most of the community events have involved the schools and youth sports.
-For people not connected to the schools there is not a rich history of local events that are regional draws and that people consider must attend events.
+For people not connected to the schools, there lacks a rich history of local events that are regional draws and must-attend events.